How to Avoid Hidden Liquidation Preference Multiples

-There are a couple problems with convertible debt that have emerged as it has become the funding method of choice (it wasn’t always the security-de-jour).
-So we wanted make entrepreneurs aware of perhaps the most hidden and misunderstood issue:
+Many early-stage startups are raising money from angel investors through convertible debt—it’s easy and well-understood, right?
+Well, mostly.
+There are a couple problems with convertible debt that have emerged as it has become a popular early-stage funding method (it wasn’t always the security-de-jour).
+Entrepreneurs should be aware of perhaps the most hidden and misunderstood issue: hidden multiples on liquidation preferences.

 Liquidation preference multiples

-1. A liquidity event is an event that triggers a payout to investors.
+A liquidity event is an event that triggers a payout to investors.
 It could be an acquisition, an IPO, etc.

-• The $2.5MM valuation cap means the notes convert at $1.00
+The $2.5M valuation cap means the notes convert at $1.00

 Under the above example, the $500K in notes will convert, ignoring interest, into 500,000 shares. ($500,000 / $1.00)

-If the Notes convert directly into the same Series A preferred stock as “new money” investors get (which is what most notes require), their aggregate liquidation preference is $2 million (500,000 shares X $4.00).
+If the notes convert directly into the same Series A preferred stock as “new money” investors get (which is what most notes require), their aggregate liquidation preference is $2 million (500,000 shares X $4.00).

 So those investors paid $500,000, but they have $2 million in liquidation preference.
-In other words, they got a 4x participating liquidation preference.
+In other words, they effectively got a 4x participating liquidation preference.

-And let’s face it, you’d never knowingly give a VC a 4x liquidation preference.
+Let’s face it, you’d never knowingly give a VC a 4x liquidation preference.
 So why give it to convertible debt holders?

 A first priced round will often be for Series A Preferred Stock.
-VCs insist on preferred stock for a variety of reasons.
-One is that they can structure a liquidation preference, meaning they get their money out before any money goes to the common stockholders.
+VCs insist on preferred stock for a variety of reasons: one is that they can structure a liquidation preference, meaning they get their money out before any money goes to the common stockholders.
 That’s all fine and normal.
-And today, when terms are relatively entrepreneur-friendly, you want to make sure that their liquidation preference is limited to 1x the amount of money they put in.
-They get their money out, and that’s all.

 Again, this is common practice for VC investments.
 There’s no good reason why convertible notes should be any different.
 They have a valuation cap on the convertible debt to ensure they get the valuation increase if the company goes way up in value, so getting a “bonus” 4x liquidation preference is really double-dipping.

 From a legal standpoint, there are several ways founders can protect themselves against liquidation preference overhang.
-We’ll review a couple of strategies briefly here, but ultimately, you need a savvy start-up lawyer that has dealt with this exact issue before.
+We’ll review a couple of strategies briefly here, but ultimately, you need a savvy startup lawyer that has dealt with this exact issue before.

 1. Specify in the convertible note what the liquidation preference will be when the note converts